halyph/mind-flow/docs/blog/2025/2025-05-17-py-pkg-madness.md

-# Python Project and Package Management Madness - and a (Maybe) Bright Future
+# One Python, Who-Knows-How-Many Toolchains, and a Dash of Hope
 > | python | thoughts |

 ![alt text](2025-05-17-py-pkg-madness/pic0.jpg)